When using the pill or hormone therapy

-Breakthrough bleeding is unwanted or unplanned spotting or bleeding, and in this article, specifically when you are on the birth control pill.
-Breakthrough bleeding on the pill, while annoying, is common and not dangerous.
+Breakthrough bleeding is unwanted or unplanned spotting or bleeding while using the birth control pill, injection, rings, patches or implants, or hormone therapy.
+Breakthrough bleeding when using hormones can be inconvenient and annoying, but is common and not thought to be dangerous.

 Why does breakthrough bleeding occur?

 Breakthrough bleeding can be triggered by a few different things.
 Maybe you have just started on hormone therapy, or a contraceptive ring or pill, stopped using hormonal birth control, forgot to put your Nuvaring in, skipped a pill, ran your rings/pill packets together, or switched pill types.

 If none of these applies to you, then it’s possible that your bleeding is due to another cause, and you should be checked.
 See our information on bleeding between periods for more.

 There are four specific causes of breakthrough bleeding: